shubhamashish33/GuessTheNumber/README.md

 # GuessTheNumber
  Guess the Number with the help of the given hint.
 The hint will guide to your destination eaisly.
-You got several chances to guess the number.
+You got 10 chances to guess the number or else you will loose the game.

+ Do try it out and share me the score on social media.

+ If you have any suggestions reach out to me with given social media link below.

  [Visit Here 🚀](https://shubhamashish33.github.io/GuessTheNumber/)